-The classic law and economics approach would suggest that the absence of certain protections in LPAs is not necessarily inefficient for two reasons.
-First, certain
+The classic law and economics approach suggests that the absence of certain protections in LPAs is not necessarily inefficient for two reasons.
+First, certain governance terms that empower LPs might be suboptimal, as they overly interfere with the ability of the GP to successfully manage the fund.
+Second, LPs may have received a